ShaistaAbbasi/talonone-takehome-task/README.md

 ### 2. Running the Json-Server:

-- Run the below command to start the JSON Server with the provided data.
+- Run the below command to start the JSON Server with the provided data file.
 For local environemnt use:
 ```npx json-server --watch db.json```
 For global environment use: